emipa606/AcidChamberDissolveAnything/README.md

 - It runs on electricity, requiring 250w (the same as the Crematorium it resembles).
 - It has a cleanliness value of -20, just like a Crematorium.
 - The research cost is 750, the tech level is Industrial and the prerequisite is Electricity.
-- Building it costs 150 stone, 50 Steel and 5 Components, which is more than twice the Steel &amp; Components of a Crematorium.
+- Building it costs 150 stone, 50 Steel and 5 Components, which is more than twice the Steel and Components of a Crematorium.
 - This Acid Chamber actually produces about 25% more heat than a Crematorium.
 - A Crematorium has -10 Beauty, but this Acid Chamber does not.